Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning

-The general framework of the reinforcement learning (RL) can be concisely expressed as a procedure to train an agent how to interact with the environment through optimization of cumulative reward~[see Fig.~\ref{fig:RL_framework}].
-Namely, the goal is to discover the best policy \(\pi\) that outputs the sequence of actions \(\calA = \{a_t\}_t\) based on observations of the environment \(\calO = \{o_t\}_t\), such that the feedback realizes the most desired behavior quantified by the rewards \(\calR = \{r_t\}_t\).
+The goal of RL is to discover the best policy \(\pi\) that outputs the sequence of actions \(\calA = \{a_t\}_t\) based on observations of the environment \(\calO = \{o_t\}_t\), such that the feedback realizes the most desired behavior quantified by the rewards \(\calR = \{r_t\}_t\).
 Typically, all the events are discretized so that each value can be well-defined at each time step \(t\).

 A practical strategy widely used in the community of machine learning is Q-learning.
 Here, one aims to find the best approximation of the optimal action-value function as~\cite{sutton_reinforcement_2018}